lubuntu-team/manual/source/4/4.4/Update-Notifier.rst

     lubuntu-upgrader

-The icon for Update Notifier looks like a yellow circle with two circular arrows above it.
+The icon for Update Notifier looks like a goldenrod circle with two circular arrows around the circle.